Create a living trust to protect your loved ones - how much does it cost?

 If you haven’t made any plans for your estate, you’re not alone.
 Recent surveys reveal that up to 65 percent of Americans do not have a current estate plan. “

 A living trust is a critical part of a successful estate plan.
 As an essential estate planning tool, it helps in organizing and managing your assets effectively.
+The initial cost of setting up a living trust in Arizona can vary depending on factors like complexity and whether you use a do-it-yourself approach or professional legal assistance, and is governed by the Arizona Trust Code (ATC).
 But how much should you plan on spending on one in Arizona?

 By the time you finish reading this article, you will have a solid understanding of how much a living trust in Arizona costs and why you should consider having one drawn up.